ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/checkboxes.md

 ![](_images/valuelabel1.png)

-This results in an interface with only the labels visible:
+For a Radio Buttons field, for example, this results in an interface with only the labels visible:

 ![](_images/valuelabel2.png)

-!UPDATE for Dropdown
 But the markup looks like this:

     <label><input type="radio" name="field_name" value="1"> One</label>